Germany and Poland search for cause of mass fish die-off in river Oder | Science-Environment

 An analysis of river water taken this week showed evidence of "synthetic chemical substances, very probably also with toxic effects for vertebrates," the German state of Brandenburg's environment ministry said on Thursday, adding that it remained unclear how the substance entered the water.
 According to local German broadcaster rbb, the state laboratory found high levels of mercury in the water samples.

-However, Wladyslaw Dajczak, the head of Poland's Lubusz province, quoted by PAP news agency said that tests run on Aug.
-10 and 11 showed mercury was found only in "trace amounts", well within allowed levels.
-He said a barrier would be set up on the Oder near the city of Kostrzyn to collect dead fish flowing down the river, with 150 Territorial Defence Forces soldiers delegated to help with the clean-up.
+Poland has detected mercury above normal levels in samples of Oder water from the province of Silesia, no traces of the poisonous metal were found in samples taken in the West Pomeranian, Lubusz and Lower Silesian provinces, Deputy Environment Minister Jacek Ozdoba told a news briefing late on Friday.
+Poland plans to set up a barrier on the Oder near the city of Kostrzyn to collect dead fish flowing down the river, with 150 Territorial Defence Forces soldiers delegated to help with the clean-up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)